 Food Cultures & Enzymes

-According to the Company’s own estimates and based on volume, the global market for fermented milk grew by 3-4% in 2015/16.
-The market for cheese is estimated to have increased by more than 2%.
+According to the Company’s own estimates and based on volume, the global market for fermented milk grew around 3% in 2016/17.
+The market for cheese is estimated to have increased by around 2%.

 Chr.
-Hansen estimates that, based on volume, up to 80% of the fermented milk market (excluding India) and up to 50% of the cheese market had converted from bulk starter to Chr.
-Hansen’s industrialized DVS® cultures or similar technologies by the end of 2015/16.
+Hansen estimates that, based on volume, up to 80% of the fermented milk market (excluding India) and around 50% of the cheese market had converted from bulk starter to Chr.
+Hansen’s industrialized DVS® cultures or similar technologies by the end of 2016/17.

 The role of beneficial bacteria in humans is increasingly acknowledged across the world, and Chr.
 Hansen is a global leader in the development and production of probiotics for dietary supplements and infant formula.

-Market conditions for human probiotic dietary supplements were favorable in 2015/16.
-Penetration of probiotic solutions in the dietary supplements market increased, largely due to higher penetration in the US.
+Market conditions for human probiotic dietary supplements were favorable in 2016/17.
+Penetration of probiotic solutions in the dietary supplements market increased.

 With a growing world population, there is a long-term need to increase productivity in the agricultural industry while at the same time reducing and replacing the use of antibiotic growth promoters in the livestock industry.
 Chr.
 Hansen’s microbial concepts for animal feed and silage support farmers in addressing these challenges.

-In 2015/16, the market for microbial solutions in the agricultural industry was, however, negatively impacted by commodity prices for milk and pork being at extraordinarily low levels, causing farmers to cut down on certain feed additives such as microbial solutions and silage inoculants.
+In 2016/17, the market for microbial solutions in the agricultural industry improved compared to the previous year, as extraordinary low levels of commodity prices for milk and pork caused farmers to cut down on certain feed additives such as microbial solutions and silage inoculants.

 In recent years, consumer demand for more natural products has increased.
 Chr.
 Hansen is well positioned to capture these opportunities by providing improved cost-in-use solutions, addressing the significant potential in emerging markets and developing an enhanced product offering.